Ambikadulal/Ambikadulal/README.md

 ### Namaste,Ambika Dulal Here from Nepal!  👋
       I'm a Mobile engineer and Tech Consultant.
-Currently working as a Mobile app developer at Yarsa Labs.
+Currently working as a Mobile app developer.

 - 🔭 I’m currently working on Yarsa Labs pvt ltd.